Christophler/Cryptomon/README.md

 # Cryptomon
-A crypto based gatcha game for UW Hacks
+A crypto based gatcha game for UW Hacks.
+See main.py for entry script.

+# Discord commands
+TODO

 # How to use Blockchain.py module
 1. Import the module (`from blockchain import addNewBlock, printBlockchain`)